-John Lim is Professor of Practice at the Duke-NUS Medical School and the NUS Saw Swee Hock School of Public Health.
-He is a medical graduate of the National University of Singapore (NUS), and holds Masters degrees in Public Health from NUS and Health Policy and Management from Harvard University.
+John Lim is Professor of Practice at the Duke-National University of Singapore Medical School (Duke-NUS) and the NUS Saw Swee Hock School of Public Health.
+He is a medical graduate of NUS, and holds Masters degrees in Public Health from NUS and Health Policy and Management from Harvard University.
 He is a Specialist in Public Health Medicine and a Fellow of the Singapore Academy of Medicine.

-Prof Lim has held senior positions in the Singapore Ministry of Health (MOH) and Ministry of Education.
+Professor Lim has held senior positions in Singapore’s Ministry of Health (MOH) and Ministry of Education.
 He was Chief Executive Officer of Singapore’s Health Sciences Authority from 2006 to 2014.

-In 2014, Prof Lim became the founding Executive Director of the Centre of Regulatory Excellence (CoRE) at Duke-NUS.
-He also served concurrently as Deputy Director of Medical Services (Industry & Research Matters) in MOH.
-In CoRE, Prof Lim draws on his international experience and networks in health products regulation to enhance regulatory capacity and scientific excellence for national regulatory authorities and industry in the Asia-Pacific and South-East Asia.
+In 2014, Professor Lim became founding Executive Director of the Centre of Regulatory Excellence (CoRE) at Duke-NUS.
+He also served concurrently as Deputy Director of Medical Services (Industry & Research Matters) in MOH and was appointed Senior Advisor in 2017.
+In CoRE, Professor Lim draws on his international experience and networks in health products regulation to enhance regulatory capacity and scientific excellence for national regulatory authorities and industry in the Asia-Pacific and South-East Asia.